STC-ViT: Spatio Temporal Continuous Vision Transformer for Medium-range Global Weather Forecasting: Experiments and Results

 \subsection{WeatherBench}

-We train STC-ViT on hourly data with following set of variables: Land Sea Mask (LSM), Orography, 10-meter U and V wind components (U10 and V10) and 2-meter temperature (T2m) in addition to 6 atmospheric variables: geopotential (Z), temperature (T), U and V wind components, specific humidity (Q) and relative humidity (R) at 7 pressure levels: 50 250 500 600 700 850 925.
-We use data from 1979-2015 for training, 2016 for validation and 2017-2018 for testing phase.
+We train STC-ViT on hourly data data from 1979-2015 for training, 2016 for validation and 2017-2018 for testing phase.
 We compare STC-ViT with ClimaX, and ClimODE on ERA5 dataset at \(5.625^\circ\) resolution provided by WeatherBench \citep{rasp2020weatherbench}.
-To ensure fairness, we retrained ClimaX from scratch without any pre-training.
+To ensure fairness, we retrained ClimaX with depth 8 from scratch without any pre-training.
+ClimODE and STC-ViT are both trained on 'euler' solver and STC-ViT with depth 1.

-STC-Vit outperforms ClimaX and ClimODE at all lead times which shows that replacing regular attention with continuous attention in ViT architecture derives improved feature extraction by mapping the changes occurring between successive time steps.
-Additionally, enforcing physical constraints in the model lead to improved prediction scores.
+STC-ViT outperforms non-pretrained ClimaX (with depth 8) and continuous-time ClimODE at all lead times which shows that adding global context in local patch driven transformer architecture along with continuous depth parameterization of encoder derives improved feature extraction by mapping the changes occurring between successive time steps leading to improved prediction scores.
 The RMSE and ACC results are shown in Table \ref{results-5.6}.
+The visual results are shown in section \ref{app:vis}.